JasperFx/jasper/documentation/documentation/execution/handlers.md

 <[sample:HandlerUsingEnvelope]>

-See <[linkto:documentation/publishing/customizing_envelopes]> for more information on interacting with `Envelope` objects.
+See <[linkto:documentation/integration/customizing_envelopes]> for more information on interacting with `Envelope` objects.

+## Using the Current IMessageContext

+If you want to access or use the current `IMessageContext` for the message being handled to send response messages or maybe to enqueue local commands within the current outbox scope, just take in `IMessageContext` as a method argument like in this example:

+<[sample:PingHandler]>